RomlinGroup/Flatpack/README.md

 ## Elevator pitch

-A microcontroller can act as the brain of a robot, with its general-purpose input/output (GPIO) pins serving as limbs and sensory systems.
-However, programming these pins can be complex and expensive, requiring special skills and resources. flatpack.ai aims to democratise and disrupt the status quo by using a decentralised and open-source platform that employs artificial intelligence (AI) and micro-LLMs (streamlined language models that range from 100 million to 10 billion parameters), significantly reducing the cost and complexity of edge computing, hyperautomation, and model compression.
+A microcontroller can serve as the brain of an edge computing device or a robot by utilising its general-purpose input/output (GPIO) pins as limbs and sensory systems.
+However, programming these pins can often be complex and expensive, requiring specialised skills and resources.

+flatpack.ai is currently working on a cutting-edge, decentralised, and open-source platform that utilises artificial intelligence (AI) and micro-LLMs (language models that range from 100 million to 10 billion parameters) to reduce the cost and complexity of edge computing, hyperautomation, and model compression.
+This innovative platform is designed to make these processes more accessible and efficient.

-In the near future, building decentralised and open-source edge computing devices and robots will be possible using code-signed and standardised flatpacks (FPKs).
-These flatpacks can be considered floppy disks or game cartridges for robots.
-This innovative technology promises to revolutionise how we construct and interact with machines, ultimately paving the way for a more advanced and automated world.
+Soon, it will be possible to build decentralised and open-source edge computing devices and robots using code-signed and standardised flatpacks (FPKs).
+These flatpacks can be considered floppy disks or game cartridges for edge computing devices and robots.
+This groundbreaking technology promises to revolutionise how we build and interact with machines, ultimately paving the way for a more advanced and automated world.

-Join us to flatten the complexity of AI and robotics.
+Join us and help flatten the complexity of AI and robotics.

 ## flatpack 3.X.X (Aglaonice)